plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 ### Deactivating the default homepage

 **Ceres** comes with a default homepage.
-Deactivate this homepage, to display your own content on the homepage of your online store.
+Deactivate this page, to display your own content on the homepage of your online store.

 ##### Deactivating the default homepage: